-April 2026
+May 2026

 Join Chuck Furuya and our sommelier team for our monthly wine events, ranging from intimate tastings to thoughtfully curated wine dinners.
 Each experience highlights rare and distinctive wines, offering a deep dive into terroir, craftsmanship, and seasonally inspired pairings.

-DATE: Sunday, May 3rd
+DATE: Sunday, June 14th

-TIME: Starting promptly at 4:30pm
+TIME: 4:30pm promptly

-TARIFF: $46 per person (not including tax and gratuity)
+TARIFF: $63 per person (not including tax and gratuity)

 At Sera, we are committed to supporting family-owned and operated estates—producers who farm indigenous grapes, respect their land, and embrace organic and biodynamic practices whenever possible.
 We celebrate wineries that stand for something—those rooted in tradition as well as those changing the game, all while maintaining a deep connection to food and the dining experience.